sairamsrinivasan/simple-file-processor/API.md

 The API documentation covers the APIs exposed by the service.
 It gives an overview about the request method, payloads, and responses that each API returns.

+Each API can be invoked and configured through the ReST client of your choice.

 #### POST - /upload

 The upload API is the entry point for the file upload, storage, and processing flows.
-Each API can be invoked through the ReST client of your choice.

 Currently, the upload API contains a limit of 10MB.

 + Request